CoHyper/sass-settings/test/README.md

-# need a test file to all files include and so test it is work
+# Test

+* to test all imports
+* import the _index.scss in this folder

+@import "sass-settings/test/index";